dcooney/ajax-load-more/README.txt

 ***

+= Filter Hooks =

+Ajax Load More has a variety of [filters](https://connekthq.com/plugins/ajax-load-more/docs/filter-hooks/) in place that enable users to hook into Ajax Load More to insert or modify data.

 = Variables =

 Ajax Load More passes the following PHP [variables](https://connekthq.com/plugins/ajax-load-more/docs/variables/) to each repeater template - these template variables can help you style and transform your repeater templates.